What Virginia's culture war governor's race means for the 2018 midterms

 CNN spoke to several Republican and Democratic operatives involved in the 2018 campaigns, all of whom were not authorized to speak publicly and asked not to be named.

 The Republicans said they see Gillespie's MS-13 ads as a way to make campaigns about security.
 One operative compared Gillespie's campaign to that of Georgia Republican Rep. Karen Handel.
-Handel hammered Democrat Jon Ossoff on national security issues en route to winning a special election in Atlanta's northern suburbs this spring.
+Handel hammered Democrat Jon Ossoff on national security issues en route to winning a special congressional election in Atlanta's northern suburbs this spring.

 "That is where Republicans can draw the starkest contrast," another Republican involved in 2018 campaigns said.